nilfarres/nilfarres/README.md

 ## 🎯 Current Goals
 - 🔍 Enhancing meteorological predictions using **Graph Neural Networks** in my final degree project.
 - 📈 Exploring innovative AI techniques to improve climate and weather forecasting.
-- 🇩🇪 Learning **German** as a new challenge!

 ## ⚡ Fun fact
 Besides meteorology and AI, I **love exploring nature**! 🍃 Whether it's **hiking in the mountains**, **foraging for mushrooms in autumn**, or **skiing in winter**, I enjoy being outdoors and experiencing the changing seasons firsthand.
 I also have a deep passion for **music**! 🎶 I play the **trumpet** 🎺 and the **piano** 🎹, and I love **singing and composing my own songs**.
 Whether it's performing live or creating new melodies, music has always been an important part of my life.